-We believe that establishing strong supplier relationships is a critical success factor for our business and have devoted considerable resources over the years to establishing strong relationships based on mutual trust with our key suppliers.
+We believe that establishing strong supplier relationships is a critical success factor for our business and have devoted considerable resources over the years to establish strong relationships based on mutual trust with our key suppliers.
 In that direction, we strive to provide full visibility to our suppliers by reporting to them crucial information on a daily/weekly basis, including stock levels, sales-out reports by country, thus assisting them in monitoring customers' demand and allowing them time to comprehend and react to specific market peculiarities, trends and dynamics.

-The following table presents the percentage of sales generated by product categories from our key suppliers for the years 2010 and 2009.
+The following table presents the percentage of sales generated by product categories from our key suppliers for the years 2011 and 2010.

-Product Category Suppliers Y 2010 Y 2009 CPU & Mainboards INTEL, AMD 20.3% 25.2% Hard Disk Drives (HDD) Seagate, Hitachi, Western Digital, Samsung 11.6% 14.2% Mobile Computers DELL, Toshiba, ACER, Lenovo, 22.0% 19.0%
+Product Category Suppliers Y 2011 Y 2010 CPU & Mainboards INTEL, AMD 20.9% 20.3% Hard Disk Drives (HDD) Seagate, Hitachi, Western Digital, Samsung 11.7% 11.6% Mobile Computers DELL, Toshiba, ACER, Lenovo, 23.1% 22.0%

-In 2010, a significant portion of our revenues was generated from our eleven biggest suppliers, however the management believes that we place no reliance on any of our suppliers since we carry for every category a wide potfolio of brands.
+In 2011, a significant portion of our revenues was generated from our ten biggest suppliers, however the management believes that we place no reliance on any of our suppliers since we carry for every category a wide potfolio of brands.